Nanofus/novel.js/README.md

 Novel.js is written in CoffeeScript and SASS and uses Vue.js and jQuery.

+## Features

+- A classic text-based adventure view; text and choices.
+- Conditional statements to hide or show text and choices based on different conditions, such as the items the player is carrying.
+- Shorthand tags for general styling of names etc.
+- An inventory system, with another hidden one to track the player's actions or other statistics.
+- Choices can have several different outcomes with different probabilities.
+- Support for css styling and html tags in text.

+## Upcoming features

+- Saving

 ## Installation

 1. Download the repository as a .zip and extract it